 24 Jan Five Tips to Fuel Your Kids This School Year

 Growing bodies and learning minds require the right amount of fuel and nutrients to maximise their potential.
 Arming your little ones with nourishing foods to get them through the school day can be difficult, but there are some guaranteed ways to ensure your child’s lunch box is filled with fun, appealing, tasty and nutritious foods.
+Because kids’ nutrition is too important to get wrong.

 Keep it interesting

 Would you eat the same lunch every day?
 It’s probably unlikely.
 It is oft said that variety is the spice of life.
 The same applies to our food intake.
 Eating the same foods day in, day out may lead to taste fatigue – a condition where the sense of taste becomes diminished over time.
 Take the sandwich – the Australian lunch box staple – for example.
 Rather than preparing it with conventional bread, try seeded bagels, whole-wheat wraps, sandwich crackers, pita bread, English muffins or pikelets.
 Additionally, ensure the fillings are satisfying.
-Some choices are: egg and salad, tuna and lettuce, cream cheese with smoked salmon, feta and avocado, and cottage cheese and cucumber.
-Providing a variety of foods will ensure that your kids not only meet their nutritional requirements so they can withstand the rigors of their day, but will also ensure that they are kept satisfied.
+Some choices are egg and salad, tuna and lettuce, cream cheese with smoked salmon, feta and avocado, and cottage cheese and cucumber.
+Providing a variety of foods will ensure that your kids not only meet their nutritional requirements so they can withstand the rigours of their day, but will also ensure that they are kept satisfied.

 Include healthy snacks